sumeetghumare4/Skin-Lesion-Classification/README.md

 ### 2. Run the Project using Streamlit
-streamlit run app.py
+`streamlit run app.py`

-Skin-Lesion-Classification/
-│
-├── app.py                  # Main Streamlit application
-├── data/                   # Directory for storing dataset files ├── models/                 # Directory for storing machine learning models ├── requirements.txt        # Python dependencies
-├── README.md               # This README file
-└── ...                     # Other files and directories

-### Notes
+### Note

-- Ensure that your `requirements.txt` file includes all the necessary dependencies for your project.
+- Ensure that your `jupyter notebook` file includes all the necessary dependencies for your project.
 - Adjust the project structure section if your project has a different layout.

 This `README.md` file provides the essential instructions to set up and run your Streamlit project.